NietoCurcio/CS50Web-Python-Javascript/README.md

 ## A social network to share repositories

 In this network you can create and comments posts, as well as delete them.
-Those posts are based in your repositorie in Github or repo of someone else which you would like to share with people registered.
+Those posts are based in your repository in Github or repo of someone else which you would like to share with people registered.

 <p align="center">
   <img src="https://github.com/NietoCurcio/CS50Web-Python-Javascript/blob/master/readme/image1.png?raw=true" width="750" alt="githubNetwork">